 - Participation

-It provides parents with a structured approach to meaningfully engage with their children through gaming.
-Each component plays a vital role in creating positive family gaming experiences that go beyond simply playing games together.
+It provides parents with a reasonable approach to engage with their children through gaming.
+Each part plays a vital role in creating positive family gaming experiences that go beyond simply playing games together.

 Guidance involves actively shaping the gaming experience by setting boundaries, providing context, and helping children navigate gaming in age-appropriate ways.